 Boyle’s Tavern: “Neighborhood Bar”

-The first “official” drink in the area — quickly to become the categorical “neighborhood bar” — was served in 1934, shortly after the repeal of the 18th Amendment on alcohol prohibition.
+The first “official” drink at the spot — quickly to become the categorical “neighborhood bar” — was served in 1934, shortly after the repeal of the 18th Amendment on alcohol prohibition.
 That June the borough issued a license to Peter and Nora Sheridan to sell “beer” on Willow Avenue.
 The location has been known for its “warmth and hospitality” ever since.

 Boyle’s Tavern hosts “Happy Hours” —

-3 pm to 7 pm, Thursday thru Sunday
+3 pm to 7 pm, Thursday to Sunday

 Bar Beginnings